eliabntt/GRADE-RR/HOWTO.md

 Every aspect can be personalized or adapted.
 The basic environment could be your final one, the humans/animations can be present or placed in a different way, robot can have your set of sensors or your own publishing rate.

 Our code is thought in such a way that each robot is loaded pre-fixed with the `my_robot_` name, and this applies to each topic that is published from that robot.
 The exception lies in the `tf` topic, for which we will have a publisher for each robot.
 Data can be published in ROS and saved as npy files.
 If you want both, with the former using a lowres camera and the latter an high res camera you should first load all the robots, and then call `add_npy_cameras` adjusting the skipped camera of your `recorder`.
-See the [tips](https://github.com/eliabntt/GRADE-RR/blob/mainTipsAndTricks.md) readme for more insights.
+See the [tips](https://github.com/eliabntt/GRADE-RR/blob/main/TipsAndTricks.md) readme for more insights.

 ## Your first code

 [Here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/first_run.py) is a first example showing how to launch the simulation, load a basic environment, and perform some basic actions.

 The workflow will always be the same.
 Import general modules, create the `SimulationApp`, import the IsaacSim related stuff, and proceed.
+Please, look at the comments in the code directly.
+Brief explanations are also given below.

-## Advanced scripts
+## Going past your first code

 Before adventuring here, please be sure to download our sample [world]() and [animated assets]().
 Those scripts will be incremental (i.e. based on the previous one).
 Please open all the downloaded USDs once at least to be sure that textures and everything else is correctly loaded.